kazumitsusakurai/lish-moa/README.md

 ## Weighted Loss

 I used weighted loss which weights targets that only occur few times in the train data (I used 40).
 It significantly improved CV score (about -0.0003) but public test score wasn't improved.
-In order to overfit to the train data I blended both weighted-loss models and non-weighted-loss models.
+In order to avoid overfitting to the train data I blended both weighted-loss models and non-weighted-loss models.

 ## Blending